FlorentLM/mokap/README.md

 ```
 sudo systemctl status <service>
 ```
-You made need to explicitly set IP addresses with subnet in order for PC and Pi to communicate with one another.
+You may need to explicitly set IP addresses with subnet in order for PC and Pi to communicate with one another.
 Test by pinging between devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>